 The NHS, GPs or other legitimate health care providers will never ask for money in return for the COVID-19 vaccine.

-Commenting on the scam messages, North Tees and Hartlepool NHS Foundation Trust’s associate director of medicines optimisation Dr Mojgan Sani said: “When society is in such difficulty and distress, our responsibility to make a constructive contribution to human affairs becomes more pronounced.
+Commenting on the scam messages, associate director of medicines optimisation Dr Mojgan Sani said: “When society is in such difficulty and distress, our responsibility to make a constructive contribution to human affairs becomes more pronounced.

 “Anyone morally debased enough would seek to exploit fears around COVID-19 by scamming people for money is clearly diverging from this.